 Always have a contingency plan

 You can’t always predict exactly what will go wrong, but you can be certain that something will happen to derail your plans at some point.
 Make sure you have some strategies in place to compensate.
 Build in an extra week of time in every phase of implementation to compensate for unexpected delays.
-Cross train your staff to overcome sudden shortages of skilled labor.
+Cross-train your staff to overcome sudden shortages of skilled labour.

 Do more than just assume that the project is coming along without a hitch.
 Keep your customers informed, and speak with your vendors regularly.
 Hold weekly meetings with your staff.
 This doesn’t mean that you should micromanage the whole process, but avoid ducking out of the office early on Fridays to golf.

 Outsource and still take all the credit

 When there is a tight deadline approaching, it’s no time to get proud.
 Make sure you have a list of contacts that you can quickly outsource important work too.
 Always keep in touch with other experts who can help you out when you are in trouble, and be ready to return a favour if they ask.